 The more times you decide to jump, you’ll notice those fears, irrationalities, and excuses suddenly start to disappear.
 According to HubSpot’s 2017 sales statistics, it takes an average of 18 call attempts just to connect with a buyer.
 Once you get past rejection, pride, and ego – you realize the way to succeed is to just go and make it happen.

-Saying “YES” is addictive and liberating.
+Saying “YES” is addictive.
 So is accomplishing even a small task.
 It’s like Dave Ramsey’s Financial Peace University ‘Debt Snowball Plan.’
 Those tiny first-step payments start to roll downhill, and soon you have the ability to allocate more and more to the big debts, it grows in momentum and eventually is an unstoppable monster of credit-free living.
 It feels incredible.

 If your business is not accomplishing something because (fill in your favorite excuse here), stop waiting for tomorrow to come around.
 If you are catching yourself saying phrases like, “I really need to <goal/project>, but <lame excuse>” it’s time to make a change and take even a small step at putting a plan into action.
 Send an appointment invitation for a meeting.
 Upgrade the equipment that is slowing down productivity.
 Invest in yourself.
 Call your mother.
 Whatever it is, stop reading this post.
 Do it now.

 …unless it’s Black Friday shopping.
 Then you should definitely say no.